What Is Executive Coaching?

 How to Create an Executive Coaching Program

-In general, an Executive coaching program is a simple concept.
-The coach observes the executive throughout their daily cycle, and even sometimes in their private lives, to see what is affecting the executive’s performance.
-The coach looks for strengths and weaknesses, and how they relate to the objective of the Executive coaching program.
+In general, an executive coaching program is a simple concept.
+Executive coaches observe the executive throughout their daily cycle, and even sometimes in their private lives, to see what is affecting the executive’s performance.
+The coach looks for strengths and weaknesses, and how they relate to the objective of the executive coaching program.

 Alternatively, the coaching sessions can occur online.
 The cons of this method include the lack of direct observation of many factors that might be influencing the executive’s performance.
 The pros include scheduling convenience and access to more renowned coaches who would otherwise not be available.
 It is possible to combine both approaches, with more online interaction occurring once the coach has observed a satisfactory amount of locally-obtained information.